ttoffey/SQLAlchemy-Challenge/README.md

   * Return a JSONified dictionary of these minimum, maximum, and average temperatures.

 ### Analysis
 Dataset contains 9 stations and daily temperature readings from 1/1/2010 to 8/23/2017.
-Based on the Precipitation Analysis for August 2016 to August 2017, October to January, April and June to July may be a good time to visit.
+We analyzed precipitation for the year 8/23/16 to 8/23/17.

+While GoVisitHawaii.com indicates that the months of April – October tend to have less rain than the months of November – March, we found spikes in or about February-March; April-May; September; and November.

-### Techologies Used
+### Technologies Used
 SQLAlchemy
 Pandas
 Matplotlib
+Datetime

 ### Project Status
 Base project completed.

 ### Suggestions to Improve Analysis
-Considering location of the stations using the longitude and latitude contained in the Stations table.
+1. Compare precipitation from other years.
+2. Identify the location of the weather stations.
+3. Where are the "less active" stations located?

 ### Issues
-1. Issue with Visual Studio Code finding Python debugger and Flask.
+1. Issues with Visual Studio Code finding Python debugger and Flask.